 Now that you have gone to the trouble of cleaning and repainting the surfaces of your home, the next step is identifying the sources of the soot buildup and staining.

-This will help to reduce or prevent candle soot on walls in the future.
+This will help to reduce or prevent cigarette smoke as well as candle soot on walls in the future.

 There are three main sources of soot;

 - Smoking tobacco products

 Most of the time you will find your house walls and ceilings turning black due to the ghosting that has been caused over time.

 These ghost marks in the form of black sooty stains can be built by the air-borne dust that settles with air condensation, dampness, and moisture on the surface.